yearn/tokenized-strategy/SPECIFICATION.md

 - BaseTokenizedStrategy: The abstract contract that a strategy should inherit from that handles all communication with the Tokenized Strategy contract.
 - Strategist: The developer of a specific strategy.
 - Depositor: Account that holds Shares
-- Vault: ERC4626 compliant Smart contract that receives Assets from Depositors to then distribute them among the different Strategies added to the vault, managing accounting and Assets distribution.
+- Vault: Or "Meta Vault" is an ERC4626 compliant Smart contract that receives Assets from Depositors to then distribute them among the different Strategies added to the vault, managing accounting and Assets distribution.
 - Management: The owner of the specific strategy that can set fees, profit unlocking time etc.
 - Keeper: the address of a contract allowed to call report() and tend() on a strategy.
-- Factory: The factory that all vaults of a specific API version are cloned from that also controls the protocol fee amount and recipient.
+- Factory: The factory that all meta vaults of a specific API version are cloned from that also controls the protocol fee amount and recipient.

 ## Storage
 In order to standardize all high risk and complex logic associated with ERC4626, ERC20 and profit locking, all core logic has been moved to the 'TokenizedStrategy.sol' and is used by each strategy through a fallback function that delegatecall's this contract to do all necessary checks, logic and storage updates for the strategy.